-Speaking on the webinar, Dr Ayotunde Coker, Managing Director of Rack Centre, said “there could not be a better time to hold a seminar such as this.
+Speaking on the webinar, Dr Ayotunde Coker, Managing Director of Rack Centre, said “there could not be a better time to hold a webinar such as this.

 Understanding the macroeconomic trends shaping internet /content infrastructure in Africa, the challenges on the continent and how to overcome them whilst identifying and maximising opportunities for digital and content technologies is vital”.

 “We are appreciative and more than pleased that the Vice President of Nigeria, Professor Osibanjo, will be part of the webinar, and it demonstrates the importance that he and the government attach to economic transformation in Nigeria and Africa at large through technology,” said Femi Osinubi, Partner & Technology Leader West Market Area, PwC Nigeria.

 Africa: The Next Digital Frontier Webinar Registration Link: https://rack-centre.com/interconnect-days/

 Founded in 2012, Rack Centre is the only carrier-neutral Tier III Constructed Facility Certified data centre in Africa and focuses solely on providing best in class data centre colocation services and unrestricted interconnect between carriers and customers.

 This gives customers a technically superior, physically more secure and lower-cost environment for their information systems.